con-jo-ry/NaSa/readme.md

 But we also aspire to make our work as transparent as possible, and we also suspect that there may be at least a few people who are indeed interested in the details.
 Thus, in the files 'multi_lingual', you will find the following:

-* The Sanskrit text based on a collation of Davidson's edition and our reading of Vilāśavajra's commentary.
+* The Sanskrit text based on a collation of Davidson's edition and our reading of Vilāsavajra's commentary.
 * The Tibetan translation of bLo gros brtan pa, which we call the 'Kangyur translation'.
 * The Tibetan translation extracted from Vimalamitra's commentary, which we call the 'ancient translation'.
 * The English translation and notes that will appear in the published translation.